brodycj/cordova-sqlite-legacy/README.md

 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
-- The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this project:
-  - REGEXP support
-  - Pre-populated database
 - Windows 8.1(+)/Windows Phone 8.1(+) version is in an alpha state with sqlite `3.8.10.2` embedded:
   - Native build for Windows 10 is still missing
   - Issue with UNICODE `\u0000` character (same as `\0`)